Bobliuuu/RAIdology/README.md

 With healthcare getting more expensive and more backlogged with physicians increasingly experiencing burn out, our team has come together with an exciting vision to streamline the process by developing an AI-driven radiology assistant.
 As we began our discussions, we explored several innovative ideas, including wildfire prevention, text-to-movie conversions, and AI ultrasound detection.
 After a few deliberations, we felt most inclined toward the AI ultrasound detection concept.

 ## Objective:
 The project is intended to serve as an AI-powered radiology assistant that analyzes ultrasound images to provide insights.
 The primary goal is to "replace" the need for a doctor to interpret ultrasounds, offering a first-line analysis and guiding users to a doctor if there are any serious issues.
 However, the emphasis is on recognizing and providing insights about the ultrasound images, particularly focusing on the health of the baby and parent.
+We want to promote social equity and inclusion by providing accessible care for any users that want a deep understanding of their ultrasound or radiology images broken down.

-### Here's the general flow of our proposed solution:
+### General Flow

 Users are introduced via a landing page and directed to a Voiceflow interface.
 Users then upload ultrasound images.